azureautomation/Migrate-automation-account-assets-from-one-region-to-another/README.md

 1. Sign in to the Azure portal.
 2. Go to Automation account that you want to migrate to another region.
 3. Under Process Automation, select Runbooks.
-4. Select Browse gallery and in the search, enter Migrate-Automation-account-from-one-region-to-another and Select.
+4. Select Browse gallery and in the search, enter Migrate-Automation-account-assets-from-one-region-to-another and Select.
 5. In the Import a runbook page, enter a name for the runbook.
 6. Select Runtime version as either 5.1 or 7.1 (preview)
 7. Enter the description and select Import.